Activities within W2W

 - W2W strives to invite reknown international female scientists as keynote speakers at the W2W Annual Meetings (more information here).

-Individual coaching for W2W female PhD students at the three main locations has been arranged starting in 2018, i.e. towards the end of their PhD.
+Individual coaching for W2W early career female scientists at the three main locations has been arranged, either towards the end of their PhD or before applying for prestigious grants.

 Limited office supplies to help improving the work-life balance and to enhance flexibility of the working environment of a W2W scientist in maternity leave have been funded.